Skip to content

 Langfuse Cloud pricing combines a subscription fee with usage-based events.
 A "billable unit" counts each trace, observation, or score logged.

-Plan Price Included Events Users Data Retention
+Plan Price Included Units Users Data Retention

 Hobby Free 50,000/mo 2 30 days

-Core $29/mo 100k+ Unlimited 1 year
+Core $29/mo 100,000/mo Unlimited 90 days

-Pro $199/mo 1M+ Unlimited 3 years
+Pro $199/mo 100,000/mo Unlimited 3 years

 For self-hosted deployments, the MIT license covers the full feature set at zero licensing cost.
 Infrastructure costs depend on your trace volume, but a basic t3.xlarge (approximately $150/month on AWS) can handle tens of millions of events per month.